 The mission of the National Wildlife Refuge System Law Enforcement program is:

-Bombay Hook is actively patrolled by a Federal Wildlife Officer whose priority enforcement activities take place on National Wildlife Refuge System lands.
+“Ding” Darling is actively patrolled by Federal Wildlife Officers whose priority enforcement activities take place on National Wildlife Refuge System lands and waters.

-Timely reporting of crimes is important to reducing crime on the refuge.
-When calling in a violation please remember to provide as much information as possible including, who, persons and vehicles involved, what happened and how, and when and where the crime took place.
-If you have a camera available and it is safe to do so please take a picture of the event and share it with us.
+Timely reporting of suspicious activity or violations of the law is important to reducing crime on the Refuge.
+Vigilant Refuge visitors are an invaluable resource for crime prevention.
+When calling in a violation please remember to provide as much information as possible including persons and vehicles involved, what happened and how, and when and where the crime took place.
+If you have a camera available, and it is safe to do so, please take a picture of the event and share it with us.

 Follow Us Online